valbok/mjpeg-over-http/README.md

 # Qt5Multimedia example

-There is an example in [examples/receiver](https://github.com/valbok/mjpeg-over-http/blob/master/examples/receiver/main.cpp) that shows how to use Capture::mjpeg_stream to parse the video stream and render it to VideoOutput QML item:
+There is an example in [examples/receiver](https://github.com/valbok/mjpeg-over-http/blob/master/examples/receiver/main.cpp) that shows how to use Capture::mjpeg_stream to parse the video stream and render it to VideoOutput QML item, or QVideoWidget or QGraphicsVideoItem:

       Capture::mjpeg_stream stream([&](const unsigned char *data, size_t size) {
         QVideoFrame frame = QImage::fromData(data, size, "JPG");